ABOUT THE JOURNAL

 Aim of the Journal

-IDEAS: Journal of English Literary Studies, published by The English Language and Literature Research Association of Turkey (IDEA), is an electronically published, international, peer-reviewed, biannual journal for English literary studies.
+IDEAS: Journal of English Literary Studies (online ISSN: 2757-9549), published by The English Language and Literature Research Association of Turkey (IDEA), is an electronically published, international, peer-reviewed, semi-annual journal for English literary studies.

 Being a non-profit and non-governmental organization acting as the only professional platform of scholars in the fields of English studies in Turkey, the IDEA works for the enhancement of critical, literary, and cultural studies in English.
 Through IDEAS: Journal of English Literary Studies, IDEA is and will be happy to contribute to high-quality scholarly studies which address the canonical and contemporary issues in literatures and media produced in English.